-To facilitate the planning processes two workgroups were formed: the project planning team and the technical stakeholder committee.
+The planning team was comprised of two main workgroups: the project planning team the technical stakeholder committee.
+These groups were working under the direction of the City of Shoreline Police Chief and Assistant City Manager for the development of the HMP.

-The project planning team was assembled from the Institute for Hazard Mitigation Planning and Research at the University of Washington.
-The project team consisted of the researchers and coordinators who researched this plan and documented the planning process.
+The project planning team was assembled from the Institute for Hazards Mitigation, Planning and Research at the University of Washington, College of Architecture and Urban Planning.
+The project team consisted of the Director of the Institute, a lead faculty member, a project coordinator, and a research assistant.
+This team was responsible for development of all parts of the HMP including researching all hazards, writing the HMP and coordinating and documenting the planning process.
+The planning team worked closely with the City of Shoreline Police Chief, Assistant City Manager, technical stakeholder committee and the public to develop the City of Shoreline HMP.

-The technical stakeholder committee was comprised of group of representatives from city and jurisdictional organizations with expertise in fields ranging from public utilities to geology and emergency management.
-The technical stakeholder committee included members from:
+The technical stakeholder committee was comprised of a group of representatives from city and jurisdictional organizations with expertise in a variety of fields working in both the public and private sectors.
+The technical stakeholder committee was responsible for assisting the project planning team in development and review of the HMP including review of the risk assessment, development of goals, objectives, mitigation strategies, implementation measures and a method for monitoring, evaluating and updating the plan.
+The City of Shoreline Police Chief and Assistant City Manager led the technical stakeholder committee.
+The committee consisted of the following members:

-Burlington Northern Santa Fe Railway
+- Burlington Northern Santa Fe Railway

-Chevron
+- Chevron

-City of Shoreline
+- City of Shoreline

-CRISTA Ministries
+- CRISTA Ministries

-Department of Social and Health Services: Fircrest
+- Department of Social and Health Services: Fircrest

-Foss Environmental
+- Foss Environmental

-Puget Sound Energy
+- Puget Sound Energy

-Seattle City Light
+- Seattle City Light

-Shoreline Amateur Radio
+- Shoreline Amateur Radio

-Shoreline Community College
+- Shoreline Community College

-Shoreline Fire Department
+- Shoreline Fire Department

-Shoreline Police Department
+- Shoreline Police Department

-Shoreline School District
+- Shoreline School District

-Shoreline Water District
+- Shoreline Water District

-Washington State Department of Health: Public Health Laboratories
+- Washington State Department of Health: Public Health Laboratories

-Washington State Department of Transportation
+- Washington State Department of Transportation

+The members' names are listed along with their corresponding organization in Appendix A. A description of all meetings, including groups that were involved is listed in Section 3.3.